 For tours and activities, take a look at popular offerings like this night tour of D.C. on the Get Your Guide website.
 What I like in particular about Get Your Guide is how they name who runs the tour.
 While looking at a tour or activity on Get Your Guide, scroll to the bottom past the reviews to where it says “Organized by.”
 You can search this tour company for additional reviews before booking on the platform.

 If you choose to sightsee on your own, plan a 2-hour time period for a leisurely walk of this route.
 Afterward, make your way to the U.S. Holocaust Memorial Museum, which is shown above in the bottom right corner of the map.

 The Holocaust Memorial is an overwhelming collection of resources that teach about the horrors of this time period, while also honoring the lives and memories of the victims and survivors.
 The memorial is incredibly well-done and is a must-see.

 If you visit the Holocaust Memorial Museum between March and August, you should reserve a timed entry pass.
-Timed passes may be available the day of your visit, but they are distributed on a first come, first serve basis beginning at 10 a.m.
+Timed passes may be available on the day of your visit, but they are distributed on a first-come, first-serve basis beginning at 10 a.m.